It's July and we're all screaming for ice cream benches.

 Great.
 You get on with that and I'll show you what's hot in ice cream.

-Is it true that Arctic Rush is the new name for slush?
+But is it true that Arctic Rush is the new name for slush?

 I'll get to that.